AstarNetwork/astar-docs/docs/builder-guides/from- zero-to-ink-hero/dex/Pair/storage.md

 ### 3. Trait for Getters

-Unlike solidity that will automatically create getters for the storage items, you should add add it yourself in ink!.
+Unlike solidity that will automatically create getters for the storage items, you should add it yourself in ink!.
 For this we will create a trait and add generic implementation. in the *./logics/traits/pair.rs*  file, let's create a trait with the getters functions and make them callable with `#[ink(message)]` :

 ```rust